Data Governance Analyst

 - Demonstrated ability to collaborate effectively across cross-functional teams and lead stakeholders to drive alignment and results.

-- Experience in data privacy, data security, regulations, and compliance.
+- Experience in data privacy, data security, regulations is an asset.

 Minimum recruitment standards outline the minimum education and experience required for appointment to a job classification.